-Probably projects that are finished and put in an enclosure always catches an eye rather than PCB prototype with multiple wires showing up.
-Of course project that does its job is fine enough even without nice shell.
+Projects that are probably finished and put in an enclosure always catch an eye rather than a PCB prototype with multiple wires showing up.
+Of course, a project that does its job is fine enough even without a nice shell.
 But what if you don’t want your board to be exposed.
 Then put your project in a box.
-From this point you need to be an electronics engineer and designer in one.
-Probably everyone have their own way of putting projects in the boxes, but there are few tips that can save time and nerves.
+From this point, you need to be an electronics engineer and designer in one.
+Probably everyone has their own way of putting projects in the boxes, but few tips can save time and nerves.

-- If you have buttons that need to be accessed through the case, find a shallow enclosure or tall buttons.
+- If you have buttons that need to be accessed through the case, find a shallow enclosure or tall controls.

-- If there is a display you want to read but don’t want a big hole in the lid, look for an enclosure with a clear top.
+- If there is a display you want to read but don’t enjoy a big hole in the lid, look for an enclosure with a clear top.

-- If environmental conditions may be a factor, find an enclosure that is rated for the conditions you expect your product to experience.
-Take a look at these IP Ratings.
+- If environmental conditions may be a factor, find an enclosure rated for the needs you expect your product to experience.
+Take a look at these IP ratings.
 Many manufacturers follow the IP rating system for describing enclosures.

-- Another environmental note, if you plan on having buttons or connectors, keep in mind you’ll want those rated for the conditions you are expecting as well (rain, dust etc.).
+- On another environmental note, if you plan on having buttons or connectors, keep in mind you’ll want those rated for the conditions you are expecting as well (rain, dust, etc.).

-- There are some sealed buttons and switches available for outdoor use, try searching your favorite parts supplier, they should have some.
+- Some sealed buttons and switches are available for outdoor use; try searching your favorite parts supplier; they should have some.

-These tips are great to have in mind before you start a project.
-If project is for indoor use only then don’t have to be so strict with these environmental conditions.
-Focus on ergonomics, size and other things that would help to build and use and maintain.
+These tips are fantastic to have in mind before you start a project.
+If the project is for indoor use only, it doesn’t have to be strict with these environmental conditions.
+Focus on ergonomics, size, and other things that would help to build and use and maintain.
 What I like to do is to think things ahead:

 - Think about enclosure even before PCB tracing.

 - Don’t buy metal boxes if you don’t have to.
-Metal is harder to process.
+Metal is more brutal to process.
 Choose plastic.

-- After you have these things planed then its time to draw a PCB where you can easily leave space for screws and push larger size electronics components around so they wouldn’t stand on the way of various outputs.
+- After you have these things planned, then it’s time to draw a PCB where you can quickly leave space for screws and push larger-sized electronics components around so they wouldn’t stand in the way of various outputs.

-- If things are OK, then draw a guide lines on a box.
+- If things are OK, then draw guidelines on a box.

-- Best tool to work with plastic (and metallic) is a dremel.
-If you need to drill a square hole use a dremel drill to make small holes on the corners as guides and starting points for jig-saw or knife.
-Fine-tine the holes with sanding tool.
+- The best tool to work with plastic (and metallic) is a Dremel.
+If you need to drill a square hole, use a Dremel drill to make small holes on the corners as guides and starting points for a jig-saw or knife.
+Fine-tine the holes with a sanding tool.